Jonas-lni/reseaux/README.md

 ### Enable UFW :
 By default, UFW is configured to deny all incoming traffic and allow all outgoing traffic.
 This means that no one else can access your system, while you can make outgoing requests from any application or service.

-*when I activated the firewall on my IONOS server with the command `sudo ufw enable`, it was impossible to receive requests from the outside (local server)*.
+*when I activated the firewall on my IONOS server with the command `sudo ufw enable`, it was impossible to receive requests from the outside (local server)*

-    1. I authorized the SSH port with the command sudo `ufw allow 'OpenSSH`.
-    2. I authorized ports 80 and 443 with the command `sudo ufw allow 'Nginx Full`.
-    3. I then restarted the firewall to apply the changes with the command: `sudo ufw reload`.
+     1- I authorized the SSH port with the command `sudo ufw allow 'OpenSSH'` 2  I authorized ports 80 and 443 with the command `sudo ufw allow 'Nginx Full'` 3- I then restarted the firewall to apply the changes with the command `sudo ufw reload`

-On the local browser, I wrote the command: ssh -L localhost:80 username@IP-adresses
+On the local browser, I wrote the command: `ssh -L localhost:80 username@IP-adresses`

 **It worked**